Rocket Garage Door Services

 +

-Most garage door opener repairs cost between $150 and $350.
-Gear replacement runs $80 to $200, circuit board replacement $200 to $500, motor replacement $200 to $400, and sensor replacement $50 to $100 plus labor.
+Most garage door opener repairs cost between $179.99 and $500.
+Gear replacement runs $80 to $200, circuit board replacement $200 to $500, motor replacement $200 to $400, and sensor parts run $20 to $50 if physical replacement is needed.
+Sensor realignment, remote reprogramming, and a Tune-Up Inspection are bundled into our $179.99 minimum service call.
 We provide a written quote before starting any work.

 Why does my garage door opener run but the door doesn't move?